minholee2087/EAV_lab/README.md

 - **`EAV_Fusion/`**: Explores feature fusion techniques to enhance multimodal emotion recognition as described in *"Adaptive Bottleneck Transformer for Multimodal EEG, Audio, and Vision Fusion"* (under review).

 ## **Multimodal Joint Representations of EEG and Audio-Vision for Zero-Shot Learning**
-**Overview**  This repository contains the implementation of our multimodal zero-shot learning (ZSL) framework for EEG-based emotion recognition, as presented in the paper (currently under review): "Multimodal Joint Representations of EEG and Audio-Vision for Zero-Shot Learning".
+**Overview:**  This repository contains the implementation of our multimodal zero-shot learning (ZSL) framework for EEG-based emotion recognition, as presented in the paper (currently under review): "Multimodal Joint Representations of EEG and Audio-Vision for Zero-Shot Learning".
 Our approach integrates EEG, audio, and vision modalities to map data into a shared semantic embedding space using contrastive learning.
 The framework leverages a multimodal audio-vision transformer alongside a shallow EEG transformer to optimize both unimodal and multimodal performance.

 ## **Adaptive Bottleneck Transformer for Multimodal EEG, Audio, and Vision Fusion (AMBT)**

-**Overview**  This repository contains the official implementation of the **Adaptive Multimodal Bottleneck Transformer (AMBT)**, a novel architecture designed for efficient multimodal fusion of **EEG, Audio, and Vision** data in emotion recognition tasks.
-AMBT introduces **bottleneck tokens** to facilitate cross-modal information exchange, enhancing model performance while maintaining computational efficiency.
+**Overview:**  This repository contains the official implementation of the Adaptive Multimodal Bottleneck Transformer (AMBT), a novel architecture designed for efficient multimodal fusion of EEG, Audio, and Vision data in emotion recognition tasks.
 AMBT includes two versions: **AMBT-Mean**, which applies mean-based fusion of bottleneck tokens for multimodal integration, and **AMBT-Concat**, which utilizes concatenation-based fusion.
-Each modality—**EEG, Audio, and Vision**—is processed by its own dedicated **Transformer model**, ensuring optimal feature extraction.
-Through **cross-modal learning**, AMBT maintains unimodal processing pipelines while enabling stronger modalities to extract meaningful signals from weaker ones using **implicit contrastive learning**.
-Extensive experiments on the **EAV (EEG-Audio-Vision) benchmark dataset** demonstrate **state-of-the-art performance** in multimodal fusion.
+Each modality—EEG, Audio, and Vision—is processed by its own dedicated Transformer model, ensuring optimal feature extraction.
+Through cross-modal learning, AMBT maintains unimodal processing pipelines while enabling stronger modalities to extract meaningful signals from weaker ones using implicit contrastive learning.
+Extensive experiments on the EAV (EEG-Audio-Vision) benchmark dataset demonstrate state-of-the-art performance in multimodal fusion.

 ---